-For safety and compliance, owner operators of trucks in the United States have a responsibility to comply with DOT and FMCSA regulations for drug and alcohol testing.
+For safety and compliance, operators of trucks in the United States have a responsibility to comply with DOT and FMCSA regulations for drug and alcohol testing.
 For small trucking companies and bus companies looking for an all-in-one solution, National Drug Screening offers a turnkey program for fast and easy compliance.

 What are the Requirements for FMCSA Drug and Alcohol Testing?

 DOT FMCSA compliance for drug and alcohol testing is comprised of certain requirements, including:

 - Written Policy